E.coli and Food Businesses

 3 ways to eliminate E. coli in your food

 1. Hand washing: Hands must be thoroughly washed with soap and warm running water after going to the toilet, and before and during preparing or serving food (refer to article on personal hygiene).
+Display the handwash sign and ensure you are using the hand wash sink for washing hands, not the food preparation sink.

 2. Heat: E. coli is easily killed by heating, so cooking food properly is a basic method of control.
 Minced beef, in particular, must be fully cooked.
 Milk and dairy products must be pasteurised.